|

 Arns M, de Ridder S, Strehl U, Breteler M, Coenen A., Clin EEG Neurosci.
 2009

-be considered an Evidence-Based treatment for ADHD.
-This analysis included 15
+indeed be considered an Evidence-Based treatment for ADHD.
+This analysis

-studies and 1194 ADHD patients.
-The results show that qEEG guided
+included 15 studies and 1194 ADHD patients.
+The results show that

-neurofeedback has large and clinically significant effects on impulsivity,
+qEEG guided neurofeedback has large and clinically significant effects on

 Academy of Pediatrics considers (EEG) Biofeedback now a “Level 1 — Best